Do Dogs Love Their Human Parents?

 “It’s hard to say what signs show your dog loves you,” dog trainer Robert Haussmannopens in a new tab says.
 “It is easily anthropomorphized and subject to unhealthy interpretation.”
 That said, he notes that “seeking your company and physical contact could mean your dog likes to be around you.”

-And those aren’t the only signs.
-We’re all curious about dog behavior, and scientists have done plenty of research into how dogs interact with humans and show affection
+opens in a new tabAnd those aren’t the only signs.
+We’re all curious about dog behavior, and scientists have done plenty of research into how dogs interact with humans and show affectionopens in a new tab.

 The science behind dogs loving their parents